 Professional editing not only fixes your spelling and punctuation, it clarifies your message and gives power to your words.

 Copyediting includes review of formatting, page numbering, consistency, spelling, punctuation, grammar, and standard rules of English.

 Substantive editing includes copy editing services plus: review of factual information and content as needed; rewriting sentences as necessary to improve syntax and logic; and reorganizing paragraphs and sections to improve logic, readability, and usefulness.

-Publication editing: As managing editor of the American School Counselor Association’s newsletters for 43 state school counselor associations, I set the editorial calendar, solicit articles, edit, and supervise layout.
+Publication editing: As managing editor of the American School Counselor Association’s e-newsletters for 51 state (and D.C.) school counselor associations, I set the editorial calendar, solicit articles, edit, post content, create the email, and supervise delivery five times per year.
 View sample.
-I also provide e-mail delivery for 29 states.
 I have edited newsletters and magazines for SPAN-USA (Suicide Prevention Action Network), the Association of Professional Investment Consultants, and American Women in Radio and Television.